Annual Biosecurity Panel

 The CAE panel is one of the most important health tests because a dam can transmit CAE to her kids via milk.
 We bought all of our goats from herds that either test or raise their goats on CAE prevention.
-Just to be safe, we are doing the test here every year, too.
+Just to be safe, we are doing the test here every year, too, at least until we close our herd.
 After we have a few years of negative health tests under our belt, we will consider dam-raising our goat kids.
 Until then, we’ll keep bottle raising them!

 Most people only test for CAE, but since we have so many cattle farms in our area, we also do the panel for Johne’s.
 Johne’s is spread through manure, including through hay that has been fertilized by infected cattle.